AddySrivastava/oplog_replay_sharded/README.md

 # oplog_replay_sharded

-Takes backup and replays oplogs in a sharded cluster
+Takes oplog backup and replays oplogs in a sharded cluster

 ## Overview